Archive for '5 things'

 1) What is the very first romance novel that you read?
 Nora Robert’s Montana Sky.
 Well, that was the first “genre” romance I read.
 I’d read plenty of romance in the science fiction and fantasy novels I devoured as a teen.
 It just wasn’t very interesting to me if it didn’t at least have one romance subplot!
 But my first historical romance was Sabrina Jeffries.
 I think it was her Royal Brotherhood … Read more »

 1) What’s your strongest/most productive writing habit?
 My most productive writing habit is that I’m deadline driven.
-When I set (or am given) a deadline, I meet it.
-Of course, being deadline driven is … Read more »
+When I set (or am given) a deadline, I … Read more »

 Today Rose Lerner has dropped by to share some interesting tidbits about herself with us.
 Rose is the author of several Regency romances.
 Her latest is True Pretenses, just out on the 13th, in which a philanthropist heiress agrees to marry a Jewish con artist to get her hands on her dowry.
 Fantastic!

 1) Where is the most beautiful/romantic place you’ve ever been?
 When I traveled around Europe the summer after my study abroad, I went to St. Petersburg during the White Nights (when the sun never quite sets all night because it’s so far north).
 I saw the … Read more »

 Bestselling author Shana Galen is visiting the blog today.
 She writes fast-paced, adventurous Regency romances, the newest release being The Viscount of Vice.
 Welcome, Shana!

 1) Did you have a nickname growing up?
 My real name is Shane, so my family often called me Shaney.
 In middle school, I wore pink all the time, and my friends called me Pinky.
 In high school, I turned Goth.
 That was the end of Pinky.